How to Get a DOT Number in California

 Once your DOT number is in hand, compliance doesn't stop there.
 Businesses must maintain their adherence to FMCSA safety regulations at all times to keep their DOT number active.
 Failure to comply with these rules can lead to penalties or the revocation of the DOT number.

 In addition, businesses need to be aware of other transport-related regulations, both federal and state-specific.
-Know about Drug and Alcohol Program.
+Know about the Drug and Alcohol Program.
 For example, compliance with the Hazardous Materials Regulations (HMR) is vital for businesses transporting hazardous substances.

 The Importance of Safety